Back To Search Results

 • Fungal infections such as esophageal candidiasis

-• Bacterial complications such as lymphangitis or peritonsillar or retropharyngeal abscess
+• Peritonsillar or retropharyngeal abscess

 Prognosis

-The rare infections of diphtheria and Yersinia pestis are quite treatable when basic medical resources are available, though they may be associated with poor prognosis since most cases would develop in highly under-resourced settings.[24][25]
-In the regions where it occurs, diphtheria could have mortality ranging from 3-20%, often related to resultant myocarditis or severely inadequate access to care.[27]
-Similarly, the mortality associated with Yersinia pestis ranges from less than 15%, when treated, to 60 to 100% when left untreated.[28]
+Sexually transmitted pharyngeal infections are easily treated and most commonly asymptomatic.
+The rare infections of diphtheria, tularemia, and plague are treatable when basic medical resources are available.
+However, these infections may have a poor prognosis since most cases develop in highly underresourced settings.[45]
+Diphtheria can have mortality rates in endemic regions, ranging from 3% to 20%, often due to resultant myocarditis or severely inadequate access to care.[46]
+Similarly, the mortality associated with Y. pestis ranges from less than 15% when treated to 60% to 100% when left untreated.[47]

 Complications